ValarieOyieke/RESTAURANT-ORDER--APP/README.md

 - [Javascript Tutorial](https://www.javascripttutorial.net)

 ## Feedback
-Suggestions on how to improve is highly welcome.Thank you!💜
+Suggestions on how to improve are highly welcome.Thank you!💜